MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

   "value": [
     {
-      "sequence": int, // The order in which the question should be answered "parentId": int, // The identifier of a toggle question whose value indicates if this question should be shown.
-I.e. if the parent value is 'true' then this question should also be answered
+      "sequence": int, // The order in which the question should be answered "parentId": int, // The identifier of a toggle question whose value indicates if this question should be shown. that is if the parent value is 'true' then this question should also be answered
       "id": string, // The unique identifier of the question "defaultValue": string, // The default value of the question if it has no value "questionType": string, // (enum | "None", "Toggle", "TextField", "DateTime")